We Talked to Students Whose Families Want Them in Arranged Marriages

 Did you always expect to get an arranged marriage?

 Arranged marriages are really common in my extended family, so I'd always been familiar with the concept.
 My own parents had an arranged marriage.
 But when I was younger, I thought it was weird.
-Especially because I grew in this larger culture where "love" marriages are the norm.
+Especially because I grew up in this larger culture where "love" marriages are the norm.
 But seeing my parents own marriage and how happy they were got me accustomed to the idea of having an arranged marriage.
 To be honest, the main reason I was OK with this relationship and what really quelled a lot of my worries was seeing how happy it made my family.
 I knew my parents would never ever even present this proposal to me if they didn't think that he would treat me right.

 Yeah, I'll admit it was something that made me uneasy—but not with myself.
 It was always something I worried other people would judge me for, and they'd use me as a platform to project their own opinions about my family and our culture.
 But I have a strong group of friends and family that made me feel a lot more comfortable about it.